samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

  ![image](https://user-images.githubusercontent.com/98753696/221052925-8b98d7c1-89ba-49d7-8dc7-925d247937cc.png)

- How the above data is created and displayed, first in python:
+See data table example for full code.
+First, How the above data is created and displayed in python:

     class Data: